 Do the same with your child’s CGM and glucometer.

-- Ensure that your child wears his/her MedicAlert identification at all times.
+- Ensure that your child always wears his/her medical identification jewelry.

 - Provide your child with an emergency kit—preferably a red box or something else that is easily identifiable.
 On the outside of this kit paste instructions for hyper and hypoglycemia.
 Also, include emergency contact names and phone numbers.